History of United States drug prohibition: 1900s

 1979: Illegal drug use in the U.S. peaked when 25 million of Americans used an illegal drug within the 30 days prior to the annual survey.

 1986: The Anti-Drug Abuse Act of 1986 was enacted into law by Congress.
 It changed the system of federal supervised release from a rehabilitative system into a punitive system.
 The bill enacted new mandatory minimum sentences for drugs, including marijuana.

 1988: Near the end of the Reagan administration, the Office of National Drug Control Policy was created for central coordination of drug-related legislative, security, diplomatic, research and health policy throughout the government.
 In recognition of his central role, the director of ONDCP is commonly known as the Drug Czar.
 The position was raised to cabinet-level status by Bill Clinton in 1993.

 1990: The Solomon–Lautenberg amendment is enacted.
 As a result, many states pass "Smoke a joint, lose your license" laws to punish any drug offense with a mandatory six month driver's license suspension.

 1992: Illegal drug use in the U.S. fell to 12 million people.

-1993: Joycelyn Elders, the Surgeon General, said that the legalization of drugs "should be studied", causing a stir among opponents.
+1993: Despite promoting the director of National Drug Policy Office director to Cabinet level, U.S. President Bill Clinton slashes 84 percent of the National Drug Policy Office staff and signals shifting the national anti-drug policy in a way which focuses more on education, treatment and enforcement at the state and local level.
+Joycelyn Elders, the Surgeon General, said that the legalization of drugs "should be studied", causing a stir among opponents.

 1998: The government commissioned the first-ever full study of drug policy, to be carried out by the National Research Council (NRC); the Committee on Data and Research for Policy on Illegal Drugs is headed by Econometrician Charles Manski.